ucb-sts/sts/README.md

 ### Dependencies

-sts requires python 2.7+
+STS requires python 2.7+

-To use the advanced features of sts, you may need to install and make two
+To use the advanced features of STS, you may need to install and make two
 dependencies:
 ```
 $ sudo pip install pytrie